openresty/lua-nginx-module/README.markdown

  location = /t {
      default_type text/html;
      content_by_lua_block {
-         -- the Content-Type header will be text/html ngx.say(ngx.header['Content-Type'])
+         -- even if the response had no Content-Type header, -- it will now have: Content-Type: text/html ngx.say(ngx.header['Content-Type'])
      }
  }